- Emotet started to use social engineering tricks to bypass Microsoft’s recent macro restrictions for documents downloaded from the Internet.

-In this installment of our monthly email threat review, we present an overview of the email-based threats observed in November 2021 and compare them to the previous month’s threats.
+In this monthly email threat review installment, we present an overview of the email-based threats observed in November 2022 and compare them to the previous month’s threats.

 - Unwanted emails by category